Horbenkodev/hugo-blog/content/posts/ai-agents-vs-chatbots-what-your-business-really-needs/index.md

 Many chatbots leverage a knowledge base combined with RAG.

 Retrieval-augmented generation allows bots to process relevant documents and generate responses grounded in factual content.
-In other words, for generating their outputs, chatbots don’t use only the data they were trained on.
+In other words, for generating their outputs, chatbots don't use only the data they were trained on.
 They also have access to bigger datasets with more relevant information.
 This is a vital functionality for customer support, FAQs, or policy guidance.

 #### Dialogue Management and Channel Integration